WooglinAlphaZeta/wooglin-nlu/README.md

 * [Technicals](#Technicals)
 ***
 ### Introduction
-Hello there and welcome to Wooglin.
-Wooglin is a slack bot used in the executive board workspace of my fraternity.
-Wooglin helps to manage mass communication through SMS, Chapter attendance and standing tracking, and specified SMS communications as necessary.
+Woolgin Bot is the code powering the Wooglin Slack Bot that lives in the Slack workspace of the Alpha Zeta chapter of Beta Theta Pi.
+Wooglin helps to manage mass communication through SMS, Chapter attendance and standing tracking, and specified SMS communications as necessary, by utilizing a stand-alone api, Wooglin API.

 ***
 ### Documentation